wagtail-packages/wagtail-devtools/CONTRIBUTING.md

 $ git ls-files --others --cached --exclude-standard | xargs pre-commit run --files
 ```

-### How to run tests
+### How to run tests with tox

-Now you can run tests as shown below:
+With tox installed, you can run the tests for all supported environments with:

 ```sh
 tox